Connect with us

 2. make use of MFA.

-• In the event that someone gains illegal access to your account, multi-factor authentication is a beneficial measure to take.
+• If someone gains illegal access to your account, multi-factor authentication is a beneficial measure to take.
 Before accessing your data, an attacker must get authorization for each authentication channel.
 They will fail badly in the vast majority of instances.

 3. Verify your email address.